kfjahnke/zimt/examples/multi_tu_example/multi_tu.md

       return success ;
     }

 Neat, isn't it?
 We don't need any references to highway here - it's all plain old C++ code, in whatever ISA the compiler uses if you don't tell it to use a specific one.
-Since this part is not performance-critical, that just fine.
+Since this part is not performance-critical, that's just fine.

 ### dispatch.h